 Solving inner-city tasks with architecturally well-considered concepts: This is the claim of bfstudio-architekten offices of Benita Braun-Feldweg, Matthias Muffert and their team.
 The revitalisation of the listed 'Gartenstadt Atlantic' (Garden City of Atlantic), the organic filling of vacant lots surrounded by listed houses in Alte Jakobstraße, the completion of a building ensemble from the Wilhelminian era (Gründerzeit) in Markgrafenstraße – these examples show the think- and working methods of bfstudio-architekten.

 Architecture is understood here as a complex, multidimensional network of relationships between public and private areas.
-Meanwhile, the original idea of Metropolenhaus has become reality in the shape of two residential buildings.
+Meanwhile, the original idea of Metropolenhaus has become reality in the shape of three residential buildings.
 Establishing relationships between living and working, contriving holistic utilisation concepts – bfstudio-architekten can put this approach into practice in their dual role of developer and architect.
 True to this claim, the new METROPOLENHAUS Am Jüdischen Museum is now taking shape.

 METROPOLENHAUS II – ALTE JAKOBSTRASSE